coralogix/fluentd-coralogix-image/examples/kubernetes/README.rst

 .. image:: https://img.shields.io/badge/Kubernetes-1.7%2C%201.8%2C%201.9%2C%201.10-blue.svg
     :target: https://github.com/kubernetes/kubernetes/releases

-This manual show how to integrate support of *Coralogix* logging in your ``Kubernetes`` cluster.
+This manual will allow you to integrate *Coralogix* into your ``Kubernetes`` cluster.

 Prerequisites
 -------------

-Before begin you must have:
+Before you begin, make sure you:

-- Installed Kubernetes Cluster
+- Have an installed Kubernetes Cluster
 - Enabled RBAC authorization mode
-- Pull image ``coralogixrepo/fluentd-coralogix-image:latest``
+- Pull the image ``coralogixrepo/fluentd-coralogix-image:latest``

 Installation
 ------------

-First, you must create *Kubernetes secret*:
+First, you should create *Kubernetes secret*:

 .. code-block:: bash